-No guidelines for public rights of way which form an informative annex to Part 1 of the Standard, or for Part 5 Gazetteer of delivery points are planned at present.
+No guidelines for public rights of way which form an informative annex to Part 1 of the Standard, or for how to create a delivery point gazetteer are planned at present, but they may be produced later.

-These Guidelines have been produced under the auspices of BSI IST/36 geographic information who are responsible for BS 7666.
+These Guidelines have been produced under the auspices of BSI Committee IST/36 Geographic information who are responsible for BS 7666.
 They were written by Rob Walker and Les Rackham working under the guidance of a Steering Group comprising representatives of major stakeholders in the Standard.
 The work is sponsored by the Department for Communities and Local Government (DCLG), Ordnance Survey, Office for National Statistics and Mayrise Ltd.